 Service is understood by the BCOE as applying knowledge through service to the University, the College, the department, the discipline or profession, and the community.
-In keeping with University policy, service to the community refers to "service in which the faculty member offers discipline-related expertise in service to an external agency, company, or non-profit organization."
+In keeping with University policy, service to the community refers exclusively to "discipline-related activities at the local, regional, national, and international levels."